-The harness has been subjected to a fall arrest and the fall arrest indicators have been activated.
+The harness has been subjected to a fall arrest and the fall arrest indicators are visible.

 The manufacturer's labels are missing or are illegible.

 Any metallic components exhibit evidence of defects, damage or corrosion.

 There is any evidence that a component has been altered or is functioning improperly.